Chart Color Schemes

 Wendouree features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 56.8% of all households, including 15.4% couples with children, 23.3% couples without children, and 16.5% single parent families.
 Non-family households constitute the remaining 43.2%, with lone person households at 39.7% and group households comprising 3.5%.
-The median household size is 2.1 people, smaller than the Rest of Vic. average of 2.4.
+The median household size is 2.1 people, which is smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households